This page may contain affiliate links. Learn More.

 Milk is a given, so we’ll assume it’s being served in all of these dishes.
 Since it has to be fluid milk, there are no recipes or changes we’ll make to it.

-There are the obvious choices such as cheese and crackers or sandwiches.
-You can use sides like sliced up fresh cucumbers, baby carrots, fresh snap peas, oranges cut in wedges, bananas cut in half and peeled, or slices of apples for quick sides.
+There are obvious choices such as cheese and crackers or sandwiches.
+You can use sides like sliced-up fresh cucumbers, baby carrots, fresh snap peas, oranges cut in wedges, bananas cut in half and peeled, or slices of apples for quick sides.

 You can also do canned vegetables, toss them in a microwave-safe container or saucepan, and heat them up in a snap.
 Canned fruit is a great quick side as well.
 And don’t forget about applesauce or pickles for an open and eat side dish.